russolsen/md_inc/README.md

     .inc 'some_other_file.md'
     And the last line.

-Run the file above through md_inc and the output will include the contents of `some_other_file.md` embedded in it.
+Run the file above through MdInc and the output will include the contents of `some_other_file.md` embedded in it.